ibm-cloud-docs/vpc/vpn-create.md

    ```
    {: codeblock}

-## Creating a VPN gateway by using Terraform
+## Creating a VPN gateway with Terraform
 {: #vpn-create-terraform}
 {: terraform}